no-glue/Forkpiler/README.md

 ## Running the Compiler
 Just ./Main <file to compile> in the directory you ran ghc.
 Make sure the file is in the same folder.

+# Assignment 1
+All of the test files and the test writeup are in the assignment 1 folder.
+All of the working code is currently on branch master.